Still Photography and Permits On US and California Public Land

 involves short visits to many locations administered by many

-different agencies, so the logistics of obtaining permits
+short notice, so the logistics of obtaining permits and

-and providing certificates of insurance can be considerable.
+providing certificates of insurance can be considerable.
+In

 photographer must absorb the cost of obtaining the permits